Numerically Optimizing Shortcuts to Adiabaticity: A Hybrid Control Strategy: The Control Problem

 which leads to an additional excitation energy,

 where the $\psi_{n+}$ is the eigenstate of the "+"-mode part of the normal-mode Hamiltonian~\eqref{HamNM}.
 Since we will only keep cubic terms, our new cost function will be

-where $\epsilon=10^{-8}$ is a weight we manually introduce to the anharmonic term – fixed after a trial and error process.
-Now, this new term is far from trivial, numerically speaking.
+where $\epsilon=10^{-8}$ is a weight we manually introduce to the anharmonic term – fixed after a trial and error process\footnote{ Specifically, we tested a wide range of values for the parameter $\epsilon$ at several final times and selected the value that minimized the final excitation energy. }.
+This new term is far from trivial, numerically speaking.
 It involves evaluating an integral for each set of values we try out for the free parameters in our ansatz.
 As we will show in the following sections, opposite to the purely harmonic cost function, the different numerical methods can lead to very different solutions, with varying degrees of minimization.